Back

 What do I need to know when I interpret my speed test results?

-The speed test estimates how many students can test at the same time in your entire building—not in the room where it’s run.
-If a school runs a speed test in 5 rooms and the estimate is 200 students each time, the school can test 200 students at the same time.
+Speed tests measure the unused bandwidth available throughout your building—not in the room where they're run.
+If a school runs a speed test in 5 rooms and finds each time that 200 students can test, the school can test 200 students at the same time.

-You should still check the speed in every room, though, because internet speed typically varies throughout a building on wireless networks.
-If you check the speed in each testing room, you can identify those with the best and worst connectivity and can adjust your plans if you need to.
+You should still check every room, though, because wireless speed typically varies throughout a building.
+If you check the speed in each testing room, you can identify the rooms with the best and worst connectivity.

-If the speed test estimate in 4 of the 5 rooms is 200 students, but only 170 students in the fifth room, the school should:
+If the speed test results in 4 of the 5 rooms show that 200 students can test, but the results in the 5th room show that only 170 students can test, the school should:

 • Run the speed test again to make sure the low number wasn’t an anomaly.